Jhonaiker2309/vanar-contracts/README.md

 # Solutions to the whitelisting problem

 There are differend ways to whitelist users.
-This repo demonstrates two different implementations.
+This repo demonstrates three different options.

 The contracts and the tests both are named `Imp[index][whitelistingMethod].[js/sol]`